 The Exoscale API can be scripted to extract all IP addresses currently in use and to scan them automatically.
 Some noteworthy tools to perform the actual scan include nmap, the Burp Suite, Nessus, OpenVAS or CScanner.

 As a general rule, your firewall should be implemented so that it filters both ingress (going towards your servers) and egress (going out from your servers).
 Furthermore, your servers should be deployed into separate security groups (security zones) based on their role.

-If remote access to the database servers is desired, it is recommended that this remote access be done using a jump host or a VPN, as database servers do not always allow for deploying encrypted connections using TLS (see below).
-Passwords may travel plain text over the Internet if accessed directly.
+Suppose remote access to the database servers is desired.
+In that case, it is recommended that this remote access be done using a jump host or a VPN, as database servers do not always allow for deploying encrypted connections using TLS (see below).
+Passwords may travel plain text over the internet if accessed directly.

 Public services like HTTP (port 80) or HTTPS (port 443) should, of course, be allowed from anywhere (0.0.0.0/0 and ::/0), but private dashboards, again, should be limited to internal IPs or accessed via a VPN and be protected by a password.

 Outbound access to HTTP and HTTPS should generally be enabled.
-Your operating system will need to download packages from the Internet unless you deploy a package proxy, which is strongly recommended.
-DNS (port 53 TCP and UDP) should also allowed outbound but not inbound.
+Your operating system will need to download packages from the internet unless you deploy a package proxy, which is strongly recommended.
+DNS (port 53 TCP and UDP) should also be allowed outbound but not inbound.

 ICMP should generally be allowed both inbound and outbound, otherwise IP fragmentation will not work, and users behind a VPN or other type of tunnel will not access your services.
-ICMP echo requests and responses (ping) can be disabled if needed, but the security benefit is minimal.
+ICMP echo requests and responses (ping) can be disabled if needed, but minimal security benefit.